Resilience...How to SPRING Back with Strength & Intention

 My personal experiences and unscientific qualitative data collection suggest that it is a little of both.
 Our ability to handle difficult situations comes from what we know and learn in conjunction with who we are from birth.
-From our earliest moments as children, we recited nursery rhymes and songs that impressed upon us the idea that we should get back up and dust ourselves off if things don’t go right...
+From our earliest moments as children, we recited nursery rhymes and songs that impressed upon us the idea that we should get back up and dust ourselves off if things do not go right.
 Itsy Bitsy Spider?
 Ring Around the Rosy?
 Jack and Jill Went Up the Hill?
 The messages were clear.
 Bad things happen.
 Life is hard.
 Get back up and keep going.
 The sun will come out tomorrow

 If it was only so easy.
 Life is complicated.
 So where does nature fit into this picture?
-As a Strengths Coach, I believe that we all have inherent talents that we nurture into abilities to handle situations dealt to us.
+As a Strengths Coach, I believe that we all have inherent talents that we nurture into abilities to help us handle situations dealt to us.
 Then there are personality traits to consider.
 There is no perfect advice to give because each person and situation is unique and will vary in depth and complexity.
 However, if life has handed you a basket full of lemons, take heed.
 Eventually, you will enjoy a tall glass of lemonade.
-So if you are struggling, here are some suggestions to SPRING back.
+So, if you are struggling, here are some suggestions to SPRING back.

 Reframe your thoughts.
 This may be the hardest thing to do.
-It is so easy to return to negative thoughts.
+It is so easy to return to negative thoughts and beliefs.
 Reliving the trauma of the situation can literally catapult you back into victimhood.
 You will find yourself replaying the situation over and over with no outcome of than the one you experienced.
-Sometimes closure isn't possible.
+Sometimes closure is not possible.
 There may be tears, anger and other stages of grief you may journey through.
 This is all to be expected.
 Reframing your thoughts from negative to positive may take time.
 When you catch yourself thinking about the situation, stop the thought and think about something positive that you are moving towards.
 Create a personal mantra to repeat if you must.
 Keep doing this and soon you will begin thinking about it less.
 Letting go may be the hardest part, but it is a healthy part of healing.
 Create a new story to replace the old one.

 Invest in yourself.
-Find new joy by discovering new hobbies, interests or activities.
+Find new joy by discovering new hobbies, interests, or activities.
 Take the time to heal by investing in yourself.
 By seeking out new adventures, you will begin to re-emerge into life again.
-It’s ok to take a life break by mixing up your routine.
+It is ok to take a life break by mixing up your routine.
 Take a sick day, go for a hike or travel to a local spot you have wanted to visit.
 Take a class.
 Learn a new skill.
 Volunteer your time (helping others is a great way to focus on someone else).
 Read a book.
 Whatever you chose, chose an activity that is meaningful to you and that will bring you joy.

 No excuses.
 Own it.
 Moving forward is a commitment.
-Your transition to a new and improved you is a journey...be patient and kind to yourself.
+Your transition to a new and improved you is a journey.
+Be patient and kind to yourself.
 Ask yourself the question, is what you are doing to move forward helping or hurting you?
 Stop with behaviors and choices that do not help you.
 You have the power to remove the barriers keeping you from being resilient.
 By determining if the action is helpful or harmful, you will begin to feel empowered by your choices.
 You get to own that.